DaniSanchezG/tenica_frontend/README.md

 - [@vitejs/plugin-react-swc](https://github.com/vitejs/vite-plugin-react-swc) uses [SWC](https://swc.rs/) for Fast Refresh

-# Descargando y Desplegando un Proyecto de React desde GitHub
+# Downloading and Deploying a React Project from GitHub

-Este tutorial te guiará a través del proceso de descargar un proyecto de React existente desde GitHub y cómo realizar el deployment del mismo.
+This tutorial will guide you through the process of downloading an existing React project from GitHub and deploying it.

-## Descargar el Proyecto desde GitHub
+## Downloading the Project from GitHub

 1. **Clone the Repository**: Open your terminal and execute the following command to clone the repository from GitHub: